 If a Qualified Beneficiary waives coverage under the COBRA Program, the Qualified Beneficiary can revoke the waiver at any time before the end of the election period.

-If you are covered under another employer's group health plan or Medicare prior to your COBRA election, your prior coverage will not disqualify you from being able to elect COBRA.
+If the Qualified Beneficiary is covered under another employer's group health plan or Medicare prior to COBRA election, such prior coverage will not disqualify the Qualified Beneficiary from being able to elect COBRA.